silentninja1/web2project-planner/README.md

 web2project-planner
 ===================

-drag/drop/resize for events, tasks and day/week/month planning
+*drag/drop/resize for events, tasks and day/week/month planning *drag tasks into calendar to convert into events for daily/weekly/monthly time planning

-intable editing without opening the addedit webpage filter/search on whole table, or on individual columns,
+*intable editing without opening the addedit webpage *filter/search on whole table, or on individual columns,
     including AND search over several columns

 I have updated the planner module for w2p 3.1.